 Stopping dairy can improve period problems, but not every time.
 It depends on the person, and it depends on the type of dairy.

-It’s Not the Lactose
+It’s not the fat

-It’s Probably the Inflammatory A1 Casein
+It’s probably the inflammatory A1 casein

 Consider avoiding dairy if you suffer from one or more of following period problems:

-It was just too simplistic:
+It was just too simple:

 Dairy contains calcium, therefore dairy is good for bones.

-There are plenty of other sources of calcium including green vegetables, almonds, salmon with bones, and of course: Goat and sheep products.
+There are plenty of other sources of calcium including green vegetables, almonds, salmon with bones, and of course: Goat and sheep dairy products.

 I am not vehemently anti-dairy.
 For myself, and for many of my patients, I have found A1 casein to be a real problem.
 That said, I personally do eat full-fat A2 (goat or sheep) products, and I advise many of my patients to do the same.

-Yours in Health,
+Yours in health,